-- ► Counsel would direct & help plan the investigation from the inception - Counsel would be involved after initial findings seem to corroborate allegations/concerns - Counsel would be involved when/before external experts are consulted - Counsel would be contacted and involved once investigation/audit reports are available - Counsel would likely not be involved in this matter
+- Counsel would direct & help plan the investigation from the inception - Counsel would be involved after initial findings seem to corroborate allegations/concerns - Counsel would be involved when/before external experts are consulted - Counsel would be contacted and involved once investigation/audit reports are available - Counsel would likely not be involved in this matter

-Planning the Investigation

-- Communication with the nurse - Confirming receipt of the nurse's concerns - How/what do you communicate with the nurse as things move forward - Communications with the Chief Medical Officer and the Director of Revenue Cycle - When/What do you communicate to the cardiology group?
+Planning the Investigation Communication with the nurse Confirming receipt of the nurse's concerns How/what do you communicate with the nurse as things move forward Communications with the Chief Medical Officer and the Director of Revenue Cycle When/What do you communicate to the cardiology group?

-Planning the Investigation

-- What should the investigation include? - Methods for evaluating concerns about high RVU production - Methods for evaluating medical necessity concerns about the surgery - Evaluating coding concerns: Are these potentially related to the other suspected issues? - What else should the investigative plan include? - Should you use external resources to assist with components of the investigation? - What factors are relevant in making this decision?
+Planning the Investigation What should the investigation include?
+Methods for evaluating concerns about high RVU production Methods for evaluating medical necessity concerns about the surgery Evaluating coding concerns: Are these potentially related to the other suspected issues?
+What else should the investigative plan include?
+Should you use external resources to assist with components of the investigation?
+What factors are relevant in making this decision?

-The Investigation Plan

-- Organization's General Counsel in directing the investigation - Interviews: reporting nurse, Director of Revenue Cycle (and staff who manage the denials), and (eventually) Dr. Smythe, (any others?) - Initial evaluation of denied claims by internal (compliance and revenue cycle) staff - Physician review of a probe sample of cardiac catheterization claims and of the surgery patients' files (in-house or outside expert?) - Documentation and coding review of a probe sample of cardiac catheterization lab claims (in-house or outside expert?)
+The Investigation Plan Organization's General Counsel in directing the investigation Interviews: reporting nurse, Director of Revenue Cycle (and staff who manage the denicals), and (eventually) Dr. Smythe, (any others?)
+Initial evaluation of denied claims by internal (compliance and revenue cycle) staff Physician review of a probe sample of cardiac catheterization claims and of the surgery patients' files (in-house or outside expert?)
+Documentation and coding review of a probe sample of cardiac catheterization lab claims (in-house or outside expert?)

-Initial Investigation Findings

-- Medical necessity for valve replacement is inconclusive.
-There were some indicators that procedure was necessary - but additional testing should likely have been done before procedure was scheduled. - High cardiac catheterization utilization is largely driven by two physicians in the group of ten physicians.
-Medical review of these physicians' charts identified that 40% of procedures being performed are borderline (i.e., not well supported by indicators of appropriate severity to justify the catheterization procedure). - The internal review of denials and external coding review found that, for many cases where left and right heart cath (93460) were coded, documentation didn't clearly indicate that the right heart cath was performed.
-Coding left and right as opposed to just left heath cath resulted in an additional payment from Medicare of approximately \$573 per case.
-The review also found that renal angiography (75722 or 75724) was billed on many cases when the renal artery had not been catheterized, and a complete renal angiogram had not been performed, resulting in additional Medicare payments of approximately \$652 per case.
+Initial Investigation Findings - Medical necessity for valve replacement is inconclusive.
+There were some indicators that procedure was necessary - but additional testing should likely have been done before procedure was scheduled. - High cardiac catheteriation utilization is largely driven by two physicians in the group of ten physicians.
+Medical review of these physicians 'charts identified that 40% of procedures being performed are borderline (i.e. not well supported by indicators of appropriate severity to justify the catheterization procedure). - The internal review of denials and external cading review found that, for many cases where left and right heart cath was performed.
+Coding left and right as apposed to just left hearth cath the sight heart cath was performed.
+Coding left and right as apposed to just left hearth cath resulted in an additional payment from Medicare of approximately \$573 per case.
+The review also found that renal arriery performed, complete great on glogogram that of a been performed, complete great onglogogram that of a been performed. (excluding in additional Medicare payments of approximately \$52) per case.